ravikiran-m-p/Alarm/README.md

 ##  How to Run Locally
 1. Clone the repository.
 2. Open the project folder.
 3. Open the `index.html` file in any browser.

+## Future Enhancements
+- Snooze feature
+- Built-in sound library
+- Save alarms using localStorage